Alivexem/CreatorPass/README.md

 -  **Mint NFT Passes**: Create tiered passes e.g. Bronze, Silver, Gold for premium content (Still in development - Check issues to contribute).
 -  **In-App chat**: Users will be able to have a personal chat with creators (Still in development - Check issues to contribute).
 - **A.I Integration**: A.I recommendation for content creation and Fans pass purchase, A.I powered NFT management system (Still in development -  Check issues to contribute).

-- 📊 On the bright side of it: Remember, for every pass a creator mints or a fan purchases/renews.
-CreatorPass makes profit

 ---